olitrussle/blog/_posts/2017-05-17-how-your-deposit-affects-your-mortgage-rate.md

 Trussle mortgage adviser Ushma explains how it works in practice.

-{% include image/left.html filename="Ushma.png" alt="Image of Ushma" %}
+{% include image/right.html filename="Ushma.png" alt="Image of Ushma" %}
-> “If you were buying a home worth £200,000 and you had a deposit of 5% (meaning an LTV of 95%), you may be offered initial rates of around 3.5%.
+*“If you were buying a home worth £200,000 and you had a deposit of 5% (meaning an LTV of 95%), you may be offered initial rates of around 3.5%.
 A deposit of 10%, meanwhile, may mean initial rates starting at under 2%.
-A deposit of 20% could mean you’re offered initial rates as low as 1.33%.”
+A deposit of 20% could mean you’re offered initial rates as low as 1.33%.”*

-> “If you can, saving for a larger deposit can be a real benefit - by doing so, you could achieve a lower rate of interest.
-This means less interest to pay over the term of the loan, potentially saving you thousands.”
+*“If you can, saving for a larger deposit can be a real benefit - by doing so, you could achieve a lower rate of interest.
+This means less interest to pay over the term of the loan, potentially saving you thousands.”*

 Having a larger deposit means that you need to borrow less money, but the fact that it could also give you access to lower interest rates means that it can make a big difference to both your monthly repayments and the overall cost of your loan.
 As a result, it might be a good idea to wait until you’ve saved a bigger deposit before taking out a mortgage.